chetannada/Namaste-React/Chapter 02 - Igniting our App/Theory/Session 2 Theory.md

 ## Q: What is `browserslist`?
 A: `Browserslist` is a tool that allows specifying which browsers should be supported in your frontend app by specifying "queries" in a config file.
 It's used by frameworks/libraries such as React, Angular and Vue, but it's not limited to them.

+## Q: What is `Load Balancing`?
+A: `Load balancing` is the method of distributing network traffic equally across a pool of resources that support an application.
+Modern applications must process millions of users simultaneously and return the correct text, videos, images, and other data to each user in a fast and reliable manner.